Listing Files and Directories

 The ls command is like your trusty torch in the maze-like filesystem – it lights up the contents of wherever you're standing.
 With it, you can look at, or "list" all the files and folders around you. ls has a bunch of options you can use to get a more detailed or different view.

 Now, by just typing ls and pressing enter, you'll see a list of all the non-secretive items in your current location, otherwise known as the current working directory.
-However, some versions of Linux ( and , for instance) like to be a bit clever.
+However, some versions of Linux (Fedora and RHEL, for instance) like to be a bit clever.
 They've given ls a few additional settings right out of the box.
 To find out if your system has done something similar, you can try out the following command:

 alias ls